Wil Hodgson

+Career

+They have lived in Chippenham their whole life and began performing comedy in 2003.
+Prior to this, they had worked part-time as a lecturer at Wiltshire College and had a stint training to be a wrestler during which they participated in 30-man "Battle Royals".

 Hodgson's Edinburgh Festival shows have largely consisted of stand up material about their lifestyle and opinions combined with lengthy monologues about "The Red Team" a possibly fictional primary school sports day team made up of outcasts and misfits and their daily battles with the bullying "Green Team".
 Hodgson's material tends towards autobiography rather than straight observation.

 In 2004, they won a Perrier Award for Best Newcomer at the Edinburgh Festival Fringe.

 They supported Ian Cognito on his national tour in 2005 and began their own national tour in January 2007.
 They supported Mark Thomas on some dates of his "It's The Stupid Economy Tour".

 In December 2010, Hodgson filmed a cameo appearance in the independent feature film, What Happened After Macbeth directed by Jack Doyle which had been intended for release in 2013.
 The film also features cameos from stand-up comedians Seymour Mace and Des Sharples.

 Personal life

-Hodgson is non-binary and uses they/them pronouns.